Upward planar drawings with two slopes: Variable embedding

-If $U_{G_\mu}'$ is upward planar, check whether it contains any bad edge and, if not, extend $U_{G_\mu}'$ to a $2$-slope representation $U_{G_{\mu}}$ of $G_\mu$ (compare to Lemma~8.2 by Didimo \etal~\cite{DGL10}).
-Lastly, compute the upward $2$-slope spirality of $U_{G_{\mu}}$ in $\Oh(n)$ to obtain a feasible tuple for $\cF_\mu$.
+If $U_{G_\mu}'$ is upward planar, check whether $U_{G_\mu}'$ contains any bad edge and, if not, extend $U_{G_\mu}'$ to a $2$-slope representation $U_{G_{\mu}}$ of $G_\mu$ (compare to Lemma~8.2 by Didimo \etal~\cite{DGL10}).
+Suppose there is an edge $(x, y)$ on the outer face of $U_{G_{\mu}}$ that is the sole outgoing edge of $x$ and the sole incoming edge of $y$.
+Note that the choice of slope for~$(x, y)$ does not influence the spirality of $U_{G_{\mu}}$, since the angles formed at $x$ and $y$ always add up to the same value; see \cref{fig:spiralityChoice}.
+Lastly, compute the upward $2$-slope spirality of $U_{G_{\mu}}$ in $\Oh(n)$ time to obtain a feasible tuple for $\cF_\mu$.
 By backtracking and trying the remaining feasible tuples of the $\mu_i$, we complete the computation of $\cF_\mu$.

 Note that $d$ is an upper bound on the upward $2$-slope spirality of a split component and thus each $\mu_i$ has $\Oh(d)$ feasible tuples.
-Therefore the algorithm tries at most $d^k$ combinations of feasible tuples of the $k$ children of $\mu$.
-Hence the feasible set of an R-node $\mu$ can be computed in $\Oh(d^k n^2)$, where the factor $\Oh(n^2)$ comes from the flow based upward planarity test. \end{proof}
+Therefore the algorithm tries at most $\Oh(d^k)$ combinations of feasible tuples of the $k$ children of $\mu$.
+Hence the feasible set of an R-node~$\mu$ can be computed in $\Oh(d^k n^2)$ time, where the factor $\Oh(n^2)$ comes from the flow based upward planarity test. \end{proof}

-Let $d$ denote the maximum diameter of a split components of $G$ and let $t$ denote the number of nontrivial triconnected components of $G$, i.e., series components, parallel components, and rigid components.

-In total, by \cref{clm:Rnode}, the feasible set of all R-nodes can be computed in $\Oh(d^t n^2)$.
-Recall that the time needed to compute the feasible set of an S-node is bounded by the square of possible spirality values and thus in $\Oh(d^2)$.
+Let $d$ denote the maximum diameter of a split component of $G$ and let $t$ denote the number of nontrivial triconnected components of $G$, i.e., series components, parallel components, and rigid components.
+Didimo \etal~\cite{DGL10} have shown that in \cref{clm:Rnode} we can also bound the running time with $\Oh(d^t n^2)$ and further, in total, compute the feasible sets of all R-nodes in $\Oh(d^t t n^2)$ time.
+Recall that the time needed to compute the feasible set of an S-node is bounded by the square of possible spirality values and is thus in $\Oh(d^2)$.
 Since we use the canonical form of SPQR-trees there are $\Oh(n)$ S-nodes.
 Therefore, we can compute the feasible sets of all S-nodes of $T$ in $\Oh(d^2n)$ time.
 Similarly, the feasible sets of all P-nodes of $T$ can be computed in $\Oh(dt)$ time.
 Lastly, iterating over all SPQR-trees of $G$ for the different choices of reference edges adds another factor of $\Oh(n)$.
 If a 2-slope representation of $G$ has been found, we apply again \cref{clm:plane} to compute a drawing.
 Hence, we get the following theorem.